Car bomb wounds 37 in government-held area of Syria's Homs

-“Terrorists detonated a car bomb in the center of Zahra neighborhood in Homs city,” state television said.
+“Terrorists detonated a car bomb in the centre of Zahra neighbourhood in Homs city,” state television said.
 It said the explosion caused major damage to nearby houses and shops.

 Following bomb attacks this year, some Syrians loyal to President Bashar al-Assad say they are starting to feel abandoned by the government for whom they have sacrificed much.